laundromatzat/laundromatzat/README.md

 To create a production build run `npm run build`.
 You can preview the build locally using `npm run preview`.

-The repository includes a GitHub Actions workflow that builds the project and deploys the `dist` directory to GitHub Pages whenever changes are pushed to the `master` branch.
+The repository includes a GitHub Actions workflow that builds the project and deploys the `dist` directory to GitHub Pages whenever changes are pushed to the `main` branch.